foss-for-synopsys-dwc-arc-processors/embarc_applications/ot_smarthome_multinode/README.md

 # OpenThread Smarthome Application
-This application is designed to show how to connect 1 or more EMSKs and **iBaby Smarthome Gateway** using embARC.
-The connection between EMSK and Gateway is based on **LwM2M** protocol as shown in the following figure.
-All the iBaby nodes interact with AWS IoT through the Gateway indirectly.
-There are only 2 nodes available now, but you can add more nodes easily to iBaby Smarthome by taking these 2 examples as a reference.
-And the lamp node is more simple and easy to learn for beginner.
+This application is designed to show how to set up **OpenThread-CoAP-Based Smarthome Application** using embARC, the application layer of the example is built on top of the CoAP protocol.
+All the Thread nodes interact with Gateway through the OpenThread Network Co-Processor(NCP).
+The Gateway has similar functionality as the Border Router available in the official OpenThread repository, but it is a more flexible solution.
+There are only 2 nodes available now, but you can add more nodes easily to OpenThread Smarthome by taking these 2 examples as a reference.

 * [Introduction](#introduction)
 	* [Function](#function)